behavure/behavure-docs/src/content/docs/measure_iq/admin-guides/managing-your-data/best-practices-for-formatting-lookup-table-data.md

 We need to import the rows in the right order, or else the final table might get Khalid's location wrong!

-In order to get blazing-fast import speeds, rows are often imported into Scuba in an order that differs from the order they appear in the data store.
+In order to get blazing-fast import speeds, rows are often imported into Measure IQ in an order that differs from the order they appear in the data store.
 Don't worry, though - you can have both speedy import and consistent lookup tables as long as you follow some best practices!

 ## What should I do?